 Sample Response

 It is widely agreeable that the positive media makes us well informed about the famous people.
-To illustrate, we can become so familiar to those famous people and we can get benefit from their good merits.
-Additionally, we will be able to apply their good conducts in our lives.
-Needless to say, all people are affected only by the famous people.
+To illustrate, we can become so familiar withto those famous people and we can benefit from their good qualitiesget benefit from their good merits.
+Additionally, we will be able to apply their good conductconducts in our lives.
+Needless to say, many people are influenced by famous peopleall people are affected only by the famous people.
 Consequently, we can imitate them in whatever is positive.
 In this way, I believe that media should continue to show us those famous people so that we can develop and lead a comfortable life.

 To recap, we have to differentiate between the two kinds of media mentioned above.
 Positive media contributes widely to the production of famous people while the bad one extremely affects the privacy of those famous people.
 Hence, we should do our best to encourage the positive media and to prevent such negative one.